temporalio/documentation/docs/node/workflows.md

 Scopes are created using:

 - the [`CancellationScope`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope) constructor
-- the [`CancellationScope.cancellable`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#cancellable-1) static helper: children are automatically cancelled when their containing scope is cancelled.
+- the [`CancellationScope.cancellable(fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#cancellable-1) static helper: children are automatically cancelled when their containing scope is cancelled.
+Equivalent to `new CancellationScope().run(fn)`.
-- the [`CancellationScope.nonCancellable`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#noncancellable) static helper: prevents cancellation from propagating to children
+- the [`CancellationScope.nonCancellable(fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#noncancellable) static helper: prevents cancellation from propagating to children.
+Equivalent to `new CancellationScope({ cancellable: false }).run(fn)`.
-- the [`CancellationScope.withTimeout`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout) static helper: If timeout triggers before all activities complete, the Workflow will fail with a `CancelledError`.
+- the [`CancellationScope.withTimeout(timeoutMs, fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout) static helper: If timeout triggers before all activities complete, the Workflow will fail with a `CancelledError`.
+Equivalent to `new CancellationScope({ cancellable: true, timeout: timeoutMs }).run(fn)`.

 Cancellation propagates from outer scopes to inner ones and is handled by catching `CancelledError`s thrown by cancellable operations (see below).